chaoss/grimoirelab-sirmordred/README.md

 ## Getting started

+SirModred relies on ElasticSearch, Kibiter and MySQL/MariaDB.
+The current versions used are:
+- ElasticSearch 6.1.0
+- Kibiter 6.1.4
+- MySQL/MariaDB (5.7.24/10.0)
 There are 3 options to get started with SirMordred:

 ### Source code

-You will need to install ElasticSearch (6.1.0), Kibana (6.1.4) and a MySQL/MariaDB database, and the following components:
+You will need to install ElasticSearch (6.1.0), Kibiter (6.1.4) and a MySQL/MariaDB database (5.7.24/10.0), and the following components:

 - [SirModred](https://github.com/chaoss/grimoirelab-sirmordred)
 - [ELK](https://github.com/chaoss/grimoirelab-elk)